myloasm-docs/myloasm-docs.github.io/docs/output.md

 ## The final assembly graph: **final_contig_graph.gfa**

 Each contig in `assembly_primary.fa` is a node in the final assembly graph, `final_contig_graph.gfa`.
 This is in modified [GFA format](https://gfa-spec.github.io/GFA-spec/GFA1.html) and can be visualized with [Bandage](https://rrwick.github.io/Bandage/).

+Each `*.gfa` file has a corresponding `*.edges` file.
+The edges files gives more detailed information about contig-to-contig overlaps.

 ### Understanding myloasm's GFA assembly graph format